A Guide to Suitability for Laser Eye Surgery – Part 2

 Although newer models of excimer laser platforms allow for larger ablation diameters, the predictability and stability of hyperopic refractive surgery continue to be lower compared with myopic corrections, especially at higher degrees of hyperopia.

 Other potential challenges of hyperopic refractive surgery include slower healing until the prescription is fully stable, fewer patients seeing 20/20 compared to short-sighted corrections, and higher rates of retreatment.

 The combination of these factors can reduce surgeons’ willingness to perform hyperopic refractive surgery, and most clinicians will not treat greater than +4.00 dioptres, even if the laser (as in the case of the WaveLight Allegretto) is approved up to +6.00.

 If the patient is greater than 50 years of age, refractive lens exchange (RLE) may be a better option.

-Motivation for treatment should be assessed carefully preoperatively, and patients should not feel coerced into proceeding.
-Patients should have a cooling off period between their consultation and treatment.
+The motivation for treatment should be assessed carefully preoperatively, and patients should not feel coerced into the proceeding.
+Patients should have a cooling-off period between their consultation and treatment.

 Expectations should be realistic, particularly when the prescription is very high or when treating long-sightedness.
 Both these conditions may take longer to settle down than typical short-sighted corrections.